-The time horizon of our cash flow hedging for manufacturing costs and operating expenses may run up to 24 months, for a limited percentage of our exposure to the Euro, depending on currency market circumstances.
-As of December 31, 2019, the outstanding hedged amounts were €642 million to cover manufacturing costs and €446 million to cover operating expenses, both at an average exchange rate of about \$1.16 to €1.00 (considering the collars at upper strike), maturing over the period from January 6, 2020 to April 9, 2021.
-As of December 31, 2019, measured in respect to the exchange rate at period closing of about \$1.12 to €1.00, these outstanding hedging contracts and certain expiring contracts covering manufacturing expenses capitalized in inventory resulted in a deferred loss of approximately \$4 million before tax, recorded in "Accumulated other comprehensive income (loss)" in the Consolidated Statements of Equity.
+The time horizon of our cash flow hedging on manufacturing costs and operating expenses may run up to 24 months, for a limited percentage of our exposure to the Euro, depending on currency market circumstances.
+As at December 31, 2020, the outstanding hedged amounts were 675 million to cover manufacturing costs and 6452 million to cover operating expenses, both at an average exchange rate of approximately \$1.19 for 61.00 (considering the collars at upper strike), maturing from January 6, 2021 to December 1, 2021.
+As at December 31, 2020, measured in respect to the exchange rate at period closing of about \$1.23 to 61.00, these outstanding hedging contracts and certain expiring contracts covering manufacturing expenses capitalized in inventory resulted in a deferred gain of approximately \$57 million before tax, recorded in "Accumulated other comprehensive income (loss)" in the Consolidated Statement of Equity, compared to a deferred loss of approximately \$4 million before tax at December 31, 2019.

-We also hedge certain manufacturing costs denominated in Singapore dollars (SGD); as of December 31, 2019, the outstanding hedged amounts were SGD 143 million at an average exchange rate of about SGD 1.36 to \$1.00 maturing over the period from January 9, 2020 to November 27, 2020.
-As of December 31, 2019, these outstanding hedging contracts resulted in \$1 million deferred gain, compared to a deferred loss of approximately \$1 million before tax at December 31, 2018, recorded in "Accumulated other comprehensive income (loss)" in the Consolidated Statements of Equity.
+We also hedge certain manufacturing costs denominated in Singapore dollars (SGD); as at December 31, 2020, the outstanding hedged amounts were SGD 157 million at an average exchange rate of about SGD 1.37 to \$1.00 maturing over the period from January 6, 2021 to December 2, 2021.
+As at December 31, 2020, these outstanding hedging contracts resulted in \$4 million deferred gain, recorded in "Accumulated other comprehensive income (loss)" in the Consolidated Statement of Equity, compared to a deferred gain of approximately \$1 million before tax at December 31, 2019.

-Our cash flow hedging policy is not intended to cover our full exposure and is based on hedging a declining portion of our exposure in the next four quarters.
-In 2019, as a result of our cash flow hedging, we recorded a net loss of \$79 million, consisting of a loss of about \$51 million to cost of sales, a loss of \$22 million to research and development and a loss of \$6 million to selling, general and administrative, while in 2018, we recorded a net profit of \$1 million.
+Our cash flow hedge policy is not intended to cover our full exposure and is based on hedging a declining portion of our exposure in the next four quarters.
+In 2020, as a result of our cash flow hedging, we recycled a gain in earnings of less than \$1 million, of which approximately a \$3 million loss impacting costs of goods sold, fully offset by \$2 million gain impacting research and development and \$1 million gain impacting selling, general and administrative expenses.
+In 2019, we recorded a net loss of \$79 million.

-In addition to our cash flow hedging, in order to mitigate potential exchange rate risks on our commercial transactions, we purchase and enter into forward foreign currency exchange contracts and currency options to cover foreign currency exposure in payables or receivables at our affiliates, which we account for as fair value instruments.
+In addition to our cash flow hedging, in order to mitigate potential exchange rate risks on our commercial transactions, we purchase and enter into foreign exchange forward contracts and currency options to cover foreign currency exposure in payables and receivables at our affiliates, which we do not designate for hedge accounting.
 We may in the future purchase or sell similar types of instruments.
-See "Item 12.
-Quantitative and Qualitative Disclosures About Market Risk".
-Furthermore, we may not predict in a timely fashion the amount of future transactions in the volatile industry environment.
-No assurance may be given that our hedging activities will sufficiently protect us against declines in the value of the U.S. dollar.
+See "Item 11.
+Quantitative Disclosures About Market Risk" in our Form 20-F. Furthermore, we may not predict on a timely basis the amount of future transactions in the volatile industry environment.
+No assurance may be given that our hedging activities will sufficiently protect us against fluctuations in the value of the U.S. dollar.
 Consequently, our results of operations have been and may continue to be impacted by fluctuations in exchange rates.
-The net effect of our consolidated foreign exchange exposure resulted in a net gain of less than \$1 million recorded in "Other income and expenses, net" in our 2019 Consolidated Statement of Income compared to net gains of \$4 million recorded in 2018 and 2017, respectively.
+The net effect of our consolidated foreign exchange exposure in payables and receivables at our affiliates resulted in a net gain of \$8 million recorded in "Other income and expenses, net" in our 2020 Consolidated Statements of Income compared to net gain of less than \$1 million in 2019 and net gain of \$4 million in 2018.